furkaancetiin/furkaancetiin/README.md

    - :telescope: I am a Mechanical Engineering graduate but my biggest goal is improve myself in the software field.

-   - :seedling: Exploring Technical Content Writing.

-   - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+   - :seedling:  I love learning and using new technologies.

+   - :zap:  Details are very important to me.

+  - ⚡ I am good with mistakes.
+Every different mistake teaches something new.

 <!--